mariaonoeva/stat-repo/freq/script.md

 Is that it?
 Is this the final model?
 No :smiling_imp:

-Now we want to be sure that the effects we see are from the independent variables but not from random participants variation or bad items.
-You see, the items could have been very bad, e.g., there was one that everyone disliked and that influenced the ratings.
+Now we want to be sure that the effects we see come from the independent variables but not from random participant variation or bad items.
+You see, some items could have been very bad, e.g., there was an error in one and everyone disliked, so that influenced the ratings.
 Or some participants were somehow weird and assessed questions in a particular way.
 What I need to know now, that is my results are reliable even if these factors are included, so I need **a mixed model**.

-### Cumulative Link Mixed Model

-So far I looked whether my obtained means are different from each other.
-I just found out that some conditions significantly more natural then the others.
-But why?
-Well, maybe it’s a chance or maybe these three independent variables that I had impacted their naturalness.
-Using linear models one can now check how the independent variables change the dependent one.

-Just to remind:

-- rating from 1 to 7 is my dependent variable, it is ordinal type of data (very important!)

-- three variables each with two levels are independent

-  - indef: ni/nibud

-  - context: neutral/negative

-  - verb: V1/V2

-Maybe one of the independent variables affected the dependent, maybe their combinations did.

-I’ll come back with more :v: :sparkles:

 ``` r
 library(modelsummary)